 Day 3 – Road to Hana

 The Road to Hana makes every must do list, whether it’s a 4-day Maui itinerary or a single day.
 The drive is beautiful with unique stops such as black and red sand beaches to the countless waterfalls.
 It’s typically pretty full of tourists, but if you leave early enough and get ahead of the traffic you’ll have a lot of the day to yourself.
 You can turn the Road to Hana into a single day event or a multi-day event.
-As always, if you want my recommendations on what’s worth it, I’m working on a blog post.
-Shoot me a message in the meantime and I’ll give you my recos!
+I definitely recommend planning this day rather than winging it because there are SO many amazing stops.
+To get you started, here are my five favorite Road to Hana stops and also 10 Road to Hana planning tips to make sure you’re not stressed the whole day.

 Day 4 – Snorkeling and Whale Watching